APEC Indonesia 1994

 APEC Indonesia 1994 was a series of Asia-Pacific Economic Cooperation meetings focused on economic cooperation, held at the Bogor Palace in Bogor, West Java, Indonesia on 15–16 November 1994.
-It was the seventh APEC meeting in history and the first held in the Indonesia.
+It was the seventh APEC meeting in history and the first held in Indonesia.

 Results

 The meeting adopted "the long-term goal of free and open trade and investment in the Asia-Pacific", that has been called the "Bogor Goals".
 It is one of APEC's flagship initiatives.